Sal8298/Bootcamp-Challenge-2-Sal/README.md

 This is a screenshot of the the page.
     ![Screenshot of the page](./assets/images/_Users_salahuddin_Bootcamp-Stuff_Assignments_Bootcamp-Challenge-2-Sal_index.html.jpg)

-- Clicking the first image will take you to the deployed website.
+- Clicking the first image in the work section will take you to the deployed website.
 All other images are placeholders pending future updates.

 ## Credits